 Directions: If driving north on Tyringham Road, beach parking is just off the side of the road on your right.
 Beach is located at northwest corner of the lake.

 About: At the northwest end of Lake Garfield in Monterey is a public beach and swimming area.
-With a line of parking spots along Tyringham Road the beach area includes picnic tables, a boat launch, and a porta-potty.
+With a line of parking spots along Tyringham Road the beach area includes picnic tables and a porta-potty.
 The slightly downsloping beach has plenty of room for kids to play and parents or older residents to relax in the sun.
-During the summer, a lifeguard is on duty to monitor the roped off swimming area, which also includes two jumping platforms.
+Lifeguards on duty.
 No dogs are allowed.

 Address: Benedict Pond Road, Monterey